Easy Beginner Guide to Play C Major Scale on Piano!

 Furthermore, keep in mind that some songs may use additional chords outside of the key of C Major for variety and musical interest, although the main key of the song is C Major.
 Different versions or covers of the song can be in different keys, double checking they key is always a good idea before singing or playing a particular song.

-Go ahead and also explore famous classical piano compositions in C Major:
+Go ahead and also explore famous classical compositions in C Major scale piano:

 • Ludwig van Beethoven – Piano Sonata No. 21 in C Major, Op.
 53 “Waldstein”